EMISSIONS OF AIR POLLUTANTS FROM TRANSPORT

 Abstract

-The indicator allows for the assessment of emissions of major air pollutants produced by the transport sector.
-In Italy, harmful emissions from road transport have significantly decreased in recent years thanks to the introduction of catalytic converters, particulate filters, and other vehicle-installed technologies.
-From 1990 to 2022, road emissions of non-methane volatile organic compounds (NMVOCs) decreased by 88.2%, nitrogen oxides (NOx) emissions by 74.8%, and fine particulate matter (PM) emissions by 75.0%.
-Sulfur oxides (SOx) emissions, now nearly absent from road transport, remain significant in maritime transport.
-The 2020 estimates reflect the effects of the pandemic, while 2021 and 2022 show a gradual recovery.
-Pollutant emissions into the atmosphere are monitored at the national level to verify compliance with reduction commitments imposed by European legislation, aiming to achieve air quality levels that do not cause significant negative impacts or risks to human health and the environment.
+The indicator allows the emissions of the main air pollutants produced by the transport sector to be assessed.
+In Italy, harmful emissions produced by road transport have decreased significantly in recent years, thanks to the introduction of catalytic converters, fine particulate filters and other technologies installed in vehicles.
+From 1990 to 2024, emissions from total transport of non-methane volatile organic compounds will be reduced by 87.4%, nitrogen oxide emissions by 71.6% and fine particulate matter emissions by 69.6%.
+Sulfur oxide emissions, now almost absent in road transport, are still significant in sea transport.
+Polluting emissions into the atmosphere are monitored at a national level for the purpose of verifying compliance with the reduction commitments imposed at European level, with the aim of achieving air quality levels that do not entail significant negative impacts and significant risks for human health and the environment.

 It is simple and easy to interpret.